AztecProtocol/engineering-designs/in-progress/8404-based-fallback.md

 ## Test Plan

-- A majority of the tests will be related to the L1 contracts specifically,
+- A majority of the tests will be related to the L1 contracts specifically, and the full flow can be tested without requiring an additional node.
 - A separate E2E test running the fallback node should be tried
 - A network test entering and exiting fallback gracefully.